dojo/docs/dijit/_Templated.rst

 Introduction
 ============

-dijit._Templated has been superceded by :ref:`dijit._TemplatedMixin <dijit/_TemplatedMixin>` and :ref:`dijit._WidgetsInTemplateMixin <dijit/_WidgetsInTemplateMixin>`.
+dijit._Templated has been superseded by :ref:`dijit._TemplatedMixin <dijit/_TemplatedMixin>` and :ref:`dijit._WidgetsInTemplateMixin <dijit/_WidgetsInTemplateMixin>`.
 Please see those pages for details.   dijit._Templated will be removed in the 2.0 release.

 waiRole and waiState